Questions & Answers (FAQ's)

 Infants (Age 1 - 3), per Currituck County ordinance, are required to be in a car seat, provided by the customer, then a lap belt used to secure.
 If you have a Kid (4+) and would prefer them to be in a car seat, we are more than happy to accommodate.
 Toddlers and Kids can NOT ride in a parent’s lap and must have a lap belt on.
 Please bring their car seat up to the kiosk at check-in and leave at the side of the building so your guide can help secure it at tour time.

 Tours are priced per person and vary depending on age and time of year.
 To see our current prices, use the ‘book now’ or Rates tab.
-Discounts are available for Seniors(65+), Military and First Responders.
+Discounts are available for Seniors(65+).
 Group Rate Discount (10 or more people) applies $10 off to each adult ticket price.
 Private Tour pricing is per person, but depending on how many people you have, there will most likely be an up-charge for reserving the whole tour truck.
 If reserving for 10 seats or less, please use the “Private Event” option.
 If reserving for 11 or 12, the tour is already a Private Tour and “Private Event” does not need to be selected.
 All discounts are automatically applied at checkout.